20 Ways to Get More Volunteers

 - Create spaces where families can serve together.

 - Help potential vols think through their schedules.

 - Stick with new volunteers until they’re comfortable in their role.

 Want to discover more?

-On August 22, we’ll dig deep to solve these issues and many more in our One-Day Workshop on Volunteer Culture.
+We frequently dig deep to solve these issues and many more in our One-Day Workshop on Volunteer Culture.
 If you lead vols, need vols, or are a vol, you’ll benefit.
-Get more information or RSVP today!
+Get more information.